2009 Norwegian parliamentary election: Progress

 The Progress Party's One Hundred Days Plan was officially announced in August, 2009 in Trondheim.
 It said that the party wanted to increase "freedom of choice in all public services", making businesses "the most competitive in Europe and restoring confidence in Norway".
-Per Sandberg, deputy leader of the Progress Party's Sør Trøndelag chapter, blamed the One Hundred Days Plan and said; "The debate on our 100-day program laid out disappointingly fast.
+Per Sandberg, deputy leader of the Progress Party's Sør-Trøndelag chapter, blamed the One Hundred Days Plan and said; "The debate on our 100-day program laid out disappointingly fast.
 We can only lash ourselves to the all-time run".

 Progress Party leader Siv Jensen stated that her party would not support a coalition government in which it did not participate, thus apparently ruling out a minority coalition of the Conservatives, the Liberals and the Christian Democrats, like the government of Kjell Magne Bondevik which was in office from 2001 to 2005.
 She also stated that the Progress Party would have been prepared to form a minority government alone if the party won more seats in parliament than the other three non-socialist parties.

-In the months before the election, the party had, as in the 2001 election, received very high poll results that steadily declined throughout the last weeks.
+In the months before the election, the party had, as in the 2001 election, received high poll results that steadily declined throughout the last weeks.
 In certain individual polls in late 2008, the party averaged around 30%, which at that point made it the most popular party in Norway, Hence the actual election result was relatively disappointing.
 During the election campaign in the four weeks before the election, the party dropped 3.5% in the poll.
 Most of these losses went to the Conservative Party, which had run a successful campaign.
 The Progress Party increased its share of the vote by 0.9%, a slight gain from the previous election and the best election result in the party's history.